Updated for Feb 2026 — latest drivers, upscaling tech, stability fixes, and real community tips

 -

-Set to Low or Off
+Low or Off

 -

-High performance cost, limited gameplay value.
+High cost for low gameplay value.

 Post‑Processing